 MS-CC Student Internship in Climate Science

-A 10-week paid internship program at the University of Maryland Eastern Shore, where students work with faculty mentors on applying computational and data-intensive approaches to climate science research.
+A 10-week paid internship program where students work with faculty mentors on applying computational and data-intensive approaches to climate science research.

 Group of students walking through campus.